Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Yeah, it's very exciting stuff.

-She allegedly took a shipwrecked sailor as her lover somewhere around this time as well.
+She allegedly took a shipwrecked sailor as her lover

-I love that phrase.
+I love that phrase

-Took him as her lover.
+Took him as her lover

-Took him.
+Took him

-I've taken a lover.
+I've taken a lover

-She would have literally probably taken him.
+She would have literally probably taken it

-Did he have any choice in the matter?
+Did he have any choice in the matter

-Yes, I think so.
+Yes I think so

-She didn't kidnap his son.
+She didn't kidnap his son

-Do you want to stay shipwrecked or I'll take you as my lover?
+Do you want to stay shipwrecked

-I've got a wife.
+I've got a wife

-This rock.
+This rock

 Start sailing off.